analogdevicesinc/ai8x-training/README.md

 * There is a PyTorch pre-release with ROCm acceleration for certain AMD GPUs on Linux ([see blog entry](https://pytorch.org/blog/pytorch-for-amd-rocm-platform-now-available-as-python-package/)), but this is not currently covered by the installation instructions in this document, and it is not supported.

-* There is neither CUDA nor ROCm nor Neural Engine support on macOS, and therefore no hardware acceleration.
+* At this time, there is neither CUDA nor ROCm nor Neural Engine support on macOS, and therefore no hardware acceleration (there is a pre-release version of PyTorch with M1 acceleration, and M1 acceleration will be supported in a future release of these tools).

 * PyTorch does not include CUDA support for aarch64/arm64 systems. *Rebuilding PyTorch from source is not covered by this document.*